 6. Growing Demand for Monitoring of Temporary Sites

 Security threats don’t wait for buildings to be completed.
-In 2025, the demand for temporary and mobile CCTV monitoring solutions is higher than ever.
+In 2026, the demand for temporary and mobile CCTV monitoring solutions is higher than ever.
 Construction projects, vacant properties, and pop-up businesses all need reliable, rapid-deployment surveillance that doesn’t require a fixed infrastructure.
+We specialise in securing construction sites with remote monitoring, ensuring that valuable machinery and materials are protected during the most vulnerable phases of a project.

 7. CCTV Monitoring as a Cost-Saving Alternative to On-Site Guards

 As budgets tighten across industries, many businesses are replacing or supplementing physical security with remote CCTV monitoring.
-This trend has accelerated in 2025, as organisations realise they can maintain or even improve security outcomes with fewer overheads.
+This trend has accelerated in 2026, as organisations realise they can maintain or even improve security outcomes with fewer overheads.
+According to recent reports on UK business costs, the move toward automation and remote oversight is a primary strategy for mitigating rising labour expenses.

 8. Cybersecurity and GDPR Compliance Are More Critical Than Ever

 With increased connectivity comes greater responsibility.
-In 2025, businesses must ensure their CCTV monitoring practices are compliant with GDPR and protected against cyber threats.
+In 2026, businesses must ensure their CCTV monitoring practices are compliant with GDPR and protected against cyber threats.
 This includes secure data transmission, restricted user access, regular software updates, and clear policies around footage storage and retrieval.
+Understanding the role of cybersecurity in alarm and CCTV monitoring is essential for any modern business to prevent data breaches and maintain public trust.

 9. Smart Cameras and Multi-Sensor Devices Expand Capabilities